- What is Fibrous Dysplasia (FD)?

 Is there a cure for the disease so I can get rid of Fibrous Dysplasia for good?

 In general, FD cannot be cured at the present time.
 The only exception is if there is only one lesion in one bone and that lesion is completely eliminated by surgery.
 Often there are unidentified FD cells in several bones and it is not possible to eliminate all of these by surgery.
-Some drug treatments are being identified that significantly diminish bone pain in long bones (arms, legs, ribs) and may cause some good bone to fill in the defects.
+Some drug treatments have been identified that significantly diminish bone pain in long bones (arms, legs, ribs) in many patients with FD.
 Bisphosphonate drugs such as alendronate (Fosamax) that is used for treating osteoporosis or pamidronate (Aredia) have been helpful for some people.
 These drugs are not effective in all people with FD; but researchers are continuing to investigate other possible treatments.

 BACK TO TOP

 How is Fibrous Dysplasia going to affect my life now and in the future?

 There is no simple answer for this question.
 The effects of FD are as different as each person who has it.
 For some people, it has no impact at all, while others are so intensely impacted by FD that they are forced to use a cane or a wheelchair, and have become disabled in some way, such as in partial loss of vision or mobility.
 Therefore, it is best to know exactly where your FD exists and to regularly monitor its presence with medical check-ups.
 If you are aware of what is happening to your body, you are in a better position to control or minimize the impact of FD on your life now and in the future.